Cameron (wrestler)

-Ariane Nicole Andrew (born November 3, 1987) is an American professional wrestler, singer, model and dancer.
-Andrew is best known for her time in WWE under the ring name Cameron (shortened from Cameron Lynn).
-Under her real name, Ariane joined the 2011 season of Tough Enough where she was the first competitor eliminated.
-She later signed with WWE and joined Naomi in forming the Funkadactyls.
-From July 2013 to March 2015, Andrew was one of the main cast members of the reality television show Total Divas.
+Ariane Andrew (born November 3, 1987) is an American professional wrestler, singer, and dancer.
+She is best known for her time in WWE, where she performed under the ring name Cameron.

+Andrew participated in the 2011 season of WWE Tough Enough, where she was the first competitor eliminated.
+She later signed with WWE and joined Naomi in forming The Funkadactyls.
+From July 2013 to March 2015, Andrew was one of the first cast members of the reality television show Total Divas.